Microsoft/azure-docs.pt-pt/articles/hdinsight/spark/apache-spark-intellij-tool-plugin.md

     ![Clusters do Spark do HDInsight no Explorador do Azure](./media/apache-spark-intellij-tool-plugin/view-explorer-15.png)

-3. Com o botão direito, clique no cluster com a permissão de função só de leitura.
+3. Com o botão direito do cluster com a permissão de função só de leitura.
 Selecione **ligar este cluster** no menu de contexto para a ligação do cluster.
 Introduza o nome de utilizador do Ambari e a palavra-passe.

     ![Clusters do Spark do HDInsight no Explorador do Azure](./media/apache-spark-intellij-tool-plugin/view-explorer-11.png)